 In his doctoral dissertation, Moritz Büchi investigated Digital Inequalities.
-His research interests include Internet and society, new media use, digital inclusion and inequality, online privacy, digital participation, online science communication, and comparative and computational research methods.
-Moritz Büchi's research has been published in refereed journals such as New Media & Society, Public Understanding of Science, International Journal of Communication, and Information, Communication & Society.
+His research on digital media use, inequality, participation, and privacy has been published in refereed journals such as New Media & Society, Social Science Computer Review, International Journal of Communication, and Information, Communication & Society.
 His teaching covers media change, digital inequality, and social impacts of Internet diffusion.

 Selected Recent and Upcoming Presentations